venkatesh-cv/getting-started-with-docker/Microservices-architecture.md

 - On the other hand the risk of not having insight is trying to overengineer a system that is too complex to build and maintain for the given goals.
 For instance a system that is designed to handle a change that may nevr happen.
 - At the same time it is also important that the cost of making small changes is cheap and is often sufficient to course correct .
 - The emergent design should be larger than the changes made.

+## Chapter 4 - Establishing a Foundation
+### Goals for Microservices

+- The overarching goal of any microservice is to balance speed and Safety at scale

+#### Redcuce costs

+- It is important to build-fast and fail-fast to keep costs low
+- avoid long drawn experiments
+- short-cycles help quickly assess business value.
+- Leverage virtual infrastructure and containers to optimize costs on hardware and tooling.

+#### Increase speed

+- continuing the same philosophy of build-fast and fail-fast it is important to keep release cycles super short.
+- leverage automation wherever possible such as CI/CD, Container orchestration etc.,
+- Some companies have automated to such a degree that they can hit production several times (even 100) a day.

+#### Resilience

+- This is the first element of Safety
+- systems that can withstand failures
+- In other words systems that dont crash
+- design for resiliency
+- This does not mean designing a bug-free system (a chimera) but rather systems that  can handle failures gracefully.
+- Continuous testing is a key aspect of ensuring resiliency.
+Automated tests at all levels (code, infrastrcture, process) is important to assess a systems response to failures or unexpected behavior.
+- This is also called an *end-to-end* testing.
+- Consider a blue-green approach to deployment where a users are gradually onboarded to a new deployment with close monitoring.
+- Netflix uses chaos-monkey to test their resilience to failure.

+#### Visibility

+- Stakeholder visibility is very healthy.
+Work to improve it
+- code quality, coverage, other smells
+- tech. debt.
+- bugs
+- backlog
+- build metrics
+- Runtime behavior such as performance of APIs
+- error reports
+- alerting
+- utilization such as CPU, Memory, network
+- infrastrcture # of servers, scaling patterns

+#### the right balance

+- It is not always possible to prioritize just one of the above
+- it is important that a right balance is struck between optimizing costs, improving speed of development, resiliency and transparency.
+- The key to this balance is the goal definition that will help with prioritization Rule of parsimony
+Rule of parsimony

+- Principles define the guidelines for meeting the goals
+- They offer concrete guidance to achieving the stated goals through examples
+- It is important to note that the principles are not rules but more of guidelines or recipes Rule of parsimony
+Rule of parsimony
+Rule of parsimony
+Rule of parsimony
+Rule of parsimony
+Rule of parsimony such as
+Rule of parsimony
+Rule of parsimony
+Rule of parsimony
+Rule of parsimonyian army tool Rule of parsimony
+Rule of parsimonyd system Rule of parsimonyiency in their Rule of parsimony Rule of parsimony alerting Rule of parsimony
+Rule of parsimony
+##### Immutability

+- Netflix focuses on building immutable systems
+- systems that are stateless and therefore horizontall scalable
+- The chaos-monkey tool regularly removes instances from prouction to test immutability and resiliency of their systems
+- additionally a red-black deployment is done to ensure immutability.
+This is another name to the blue-green approach mentioned earlier.

+##### Separation of concerns

+- in accordance with Conway's law a team is responsible for building, deploying, maintaining and evolving a set of micro-services.
+- They also will present a stable agreed contractual interface, SLAs to consumers for those services.

+#### Unix's rules and operating principles

+- Make each program do one thing well
+- build and test early
+- dont hesitate to rebuild clunk components
+- use tools

+#### Reference principles

+- do one thing well - this can vary for services.
+Depending on the bounded contexts.
+- build afresh - avoid repurposing old components to be microservices.
+- expect output to become input - always expect that the output of your system is an input to hitherto unknown system.
+- dont rely on interactive input - reduce / avoid dependency on human interactions to provide inputs.
+- try early - build-fast fail-fast
+- dont hesitate to throw it away - dont hesitate to retire old components that have outlived their use.
+Rebuild clunky components.
+- Toolmaking - Build tools, focus on productivity,speed and automation.
+Build your ownt tools as necessary.